 So, you’ve learned that you have a low cervix.
 This means that you’ll want one of the shortest menstrual cups such as the FemmyCycle Low Cervix, or the Meluna Shorty.
 If you try to use an average or long menstrual cup, one of two things will happen:

-- The stem will stick out of your vaginal canal
+- The stem will stick out of your vagina

 - The menstrual cup will push up against your cervix.

 Trust us, neither of these things are comfortable, and should be avoided!